This article describes the GUI-based installation process for the Datto Windows Agent.

 - Technical Notes

-This article assumes that you have reviewed both the SIRIS, ALTO And DNAS Networking & Bandwidth Requirements article and the Getting Started with the Datto Windows Agent article, and that your production environment meets the configurations described in both resources.
+This article assumes that you have reviewed both the SIRIS, ALTO And DNAS Networking & Bandwidth Requirements and the Getting Started with the Datto Windows Agent articles, and that your production environment meets the configurations described in both resources.

 If you have not done so already, to ensure an issue-free setup experience, review the Windows Pre-Deployment Configurations and Best Practices guide before proceeding.

-2. Launch the installer which downloads.
-You must have internet access both during the install and during the initial start of the agent so that the software can retrieve certificates.
+1. Launch the downloaded installer.
+You must have internet access both during the install and during the first start of the agent so that the software can retrieve certificates.

-4. When the installer completes, you must reboot the production machine to finalize installation of the agent.
+2. When the installer completes, you must reboot the production machine to finalize the installation of the agent.

-5. After you reboot the production machine, pair the protected machine with your Datto appliance to begin taking backups.
+4. After you restart the production machine, pair the endpoint with your Datto appliance to begin taking backups.

 Verifying the Installation

 The Datto Windows Agent does not have a GUI.
-Follow these steps to verify that the installation was successful:
+Follow these steps to confirm that the installation was successful:

-- Make sure the production machine has been rebooted following the installation of the Datto Windows Agent.
+- Make sure the production machine reboots following the installation of the Datto Windows Agent.

-- Check Programs and Features to ensure that Datto Windows Agent is listed as an installed program.
+- Check Programs and Features to ensure that Datto Windows Agent appears as an installed program.

 - Make sure that both essential services are present Datto Backup Agent Service and DattoProvider.